Ngā Hoe a Kupe Pathfinder Scholarships

 Selection process

-An interview panel will include representatives from the Office of the Deputy Vice-Chancellor Māori & Engagement, the Office of the Assistant Vice-Chancellor Pasifika, and Future Students.
+An interview panel will include representatives from the Office of the Deputy Vice-Chancellor Māori & Kaitiakitanga, the Office of the Assistant Vice-Chancellor Pasifika, and Future Students.

 How and when do students learn of the decision?

 All applicants will be advised by email of the outcome of their application.
 Shortlisted applicants will be notified by email and phone.
-Successful applicants will receive notification by letter before the end of November and will be officially awarded the scholarship at an event to be advised together with their families in February.
+Successful applicants will receive notification by email and will be officially awarded the scholarship at an event to be advised together with their families in March.

 Additional information

-The University will provide a comprehensive wrap-around support package for recipients transitioning into the first year of study and ongoing support throughout their undergraduate journey.
-Recipients will also have opportunities to contribute to student life at the University to help develop leadership, social responsibility and employability skills and broaden their thinking and learning by participating in the Wellington Plus Programme and other extra-curricular opportunities.
+The University will provide a comprehensive wrap-around support package to assist recipients with their transition into the first year of study, as well as ongoing support throughout their undergraduate journey.
+Recipients will also have opportunities to contribute to student life at the University, supporting the development of leadership, social responsibility and employability skills.
+This includes participation in the Kitea Impact Programme and other extra-curricular opportunities that broaden thinking, learning and engagement.

-The scholarship covers full accommodation costs at a Te Herenga Waka—Victoria University of Wellington catered hall of residence for the first year of study, and course fees (if applicable in the first and second years of study).
+The scholarship covers full accommodation costs at a Te Herenga Waka—Victoria University of Wellington catered hall of residence for the first year of study, and course fees in the first and second years of study (with the final year to be covered by the Fees Free programme).
 In addition, recipients who continue to be enrolled full-time and maintain satisfactory academic progress will receive up to $5,000 in the first year, $6,000 in the second year, and $7,000 in the third year towards course-related and living costs.

 Academic support

-Recipients will have access to academic and professional staff to develop a scholar success plan that fully engages with learning advice and programmes.
+Recipients will have access to academic and professional staff to develop an individualised scholar success plan.

 Pastoral support

-Progress is monitored to ensure recipients are staying on track to achieve their goals.
-This includes regular meetings with the Equity Scholarships Programme Manager to discuss progress and/or challenges they may face.
-Recipients are expected to be actively engaged with relevant student services.
+Recipients’ progress will be regularly monitored to ensure they remain on track to achieve their academic and personal goals.
+This includes scheduled meetings with the Equity Scholarships Programme Manager to discuss progress and address any challenges.
+Recipients are expected to actively engage with appropriate student support services as needed.

-Recipients will have the chance to meet and network with other senior students who have knowledge and experience in their respective degree programmes.
+Recipients will have opportunities to connect and network with senior students who have knowledge and experience in their chosen degree programmes, supporting peer learning, connection, and a sense of belonging.

 Regulations and conditions